lwthiker/curl-impersonate/README.md

 See [INSTALL.md](INSTALL.md).

 ### Docker images

+> [!WARN]
+> New docker images added in this fork are work in progress.

 Docker images based on Alpine Linux and Debian with `curl-impersonate` compiled and ready to use are available on [Docker Hub](https://hub.docker.com/r/lwthiker/curl-impersonate).
 The images contain the binary and all the wrapper scripts.
 Use like the following:
 ```bash
 # Firefox version, Alpine Linux